 The Arrhenius theory was first introduced by the Swedish scientist Svante Arrhenius in the year 1887.
-To conduct electricity, one must have free moving ions.
+To conduct electricity, one must have free-moving ions.
 Svante Arrhenius noticed that the solution of acid conducts electricity by dissolving the substance in the solution, which dissociates into ions.
-This concept is well-known these days, but during that time it was controversial.
 This theory is known as “Electrolytic dissociation.”
+This concept is well-known these days, but during those days, it was controversial.

 Arrhenius Theory of Acid and Base

-According to Arrhenius theory, acid is a substance that gives H+ ion on dissolving in the aqueous solution.
+According to Arrhenius theory, acid is a substance that gives H+ ions on dissolving in the aqueous solution.
 It increases the concentration of H+ ions in the solution.
-The base is a substance that ionizes OH– ion by dissolving in the aqueous solution.
+The base is a substance that ionises OH– ion by dissolving in the aqueous solution.
 The concentration of OH- ions is high in the solution.

 The general properties of acid and base